 I found the solution on Petri.com.
 I haven't been on that site in probably over a decade so it's good to see it still around:

-Next project is to manage those firewall IP addresses a little better.
-Maybe I'll post some IDS/IPS C# code I wrote at some point...
+Next project is to manage those firewalled IP addresses a little better.
+Considering the server is still responding in under a second when it's parsing all traffic through half a million firewalled IP addresses is not too shabby.
+Maybe I'll post some IDS/IPS C# code I wrote at some point though...

 Update: This is working great for months now.
 However, In the beginning, I noticed after each reboot I would lose connectivity to the internet from the hyper-v guests.
 Upon investigation, I noticed after the reboot, something would add the 192.168.137.1 ICS address to the virtual switch (192.168.0.1).
 Upon removing the 137 address, it would all work again.
 Upon reboot, the issue back.
 Rinse, repeat.

 After about the third time of this happening, I went registry hunting and found lists of 192.168.137.1 addresses on at least two different nics in the registry that weren't showing up in the gui.
 Unfortunately, I didn't save or remember which HKLM entries these were, but it's very easy to find when searcing "192.168.137.1" in the registry and then seeing a 50+ long list of these same addresses.